kamruzzamanripon/nft-market-place/README.md

 2. npm run dev
 3. npx hardhat node
 4. npx hardhat run --network localhost scripts/deploy.js
-5. when deploy hardhat then copy contract address and then past this address into context/constants.js file
+5. when deploy hardhat then copy contract address and then paste this address into context/constants.js file
-6. And also copy file "NFTMarketplace.json" from artifacts/NFTMarketplace.sol and past this file into context folder
+6. And also copy file "NFTMarketplace.json" from artifacts/NFTMarketplace.sol and paste this file into context folder
 7. Then fillup Api in .env file.
 That is Web3StorageApi, ALCHEMY_API_KEY and your metaMask Private Key.